-Civil Aeronautics Board (CAB) which then governed the airlines on fares, routes and other matters such as these.
+Civil Aeronautics Board (CAB) which then governed the airlines on fares, routes, and other matters such as these.
 The CAB ruled in United’s favor and thus Eastern & Northwest had to drop the “B” & “C” designations.
-However, the CAB had no control over how other countries airlines chose to designate their DC-8s soJapan Air Lines continued with the DC-8C designation.
+However, the CAB had no control over how other countries airlines chose to designate their DC-8s soJapan Air Lines continued with the DC-8C appointment.

 When Canadian Pacific & Alitalia took delivery of their DC-8-40’s, with more advanced Rolls Royce “Low Bypass Ratio” Fan Jet engines, they chose to call their DC-8s “Super” DC-8s.
 However, this “Super” DC-8 designation was dropped relatively quickly because of two factors.
 First, Pratt & Whitney developed the JT3D-3B FanJet Engine which had a “Higher Bypass Ratio” than the earlier Rolls-Royce engines.

 In general, the higher the bypass ratio an engine has >, the more air will bypass (or be diverted around) the engine’s compressors & then join the hot air from the compressors at the rear end of the engine.
 This increased the engine’s power & at the same time, decreased noise & fuel consumption.
-These new Fan Jet engines were quickly utilized by Douglas & Boeing on all of their new aircraft from that time on.
-In addition, some airlines chose to re-engine their “pure or straight”jet engines with the new Fan Jets.
+Douglas & Boeing quickly utilized these new Fan Jet engines on all of their new aircraft from that time on.
+Also, some airlines chose to re-engine their “pure or straight”jet engines with the new Fan Jets.

 The second factor which caused the “Super” designation to be dropped was that Douglas announced the development of these-8 “Super 60s” Series which were dramatically different from the earlier DC-8s & thus Canadian Pacific could no longer justify the use of “Super DC-8” on the older DC-8-40 Series.